 - Optional garnish: Sliced green onions, sesame seeds

 - Mix the garlic powder, onion powder, salt, cayenne pepper, and black pepper together.
 Rub the seasoning mixture all over the chicken wings.
-Use the Slow Cooker option or Instant Pot option below to cook the slow wings.
+Use the Slow Cooker option or Instant Pot option below to cook the wings.

 Slow Cooker Option:

 - In a 6-quart slow cooker, cook the seasoned wings on HIGH for 2 hours, and then on LOW for 2 more hours.
 When the wings are done cooking, they will have released a lot of liquid.
-Just grab the wings with tongs when you are ready to Bake the wings.
+Just take out the wings with tongs when you are ready to Bake the wings.